Augmented Reality Map Application - part 2

-Augmented Reality Application had several very interesting conclusions.
+My blog post about Augmented Reality Map Application had several very interesting conclusions.

-One is that I wanted to generate the 3D scene by Shape Builder.
-THe thinking behind this is that the application size could be reduced.
+One was that I wanted to generate the 3D scene by Shape Builder.
+The logic behind this is that the application size could be reduced and it could scale as well for other scenarios.
 Although the geometry would be hand coded, but a rectangular board and a bug number on it doesn’t seem to be too complicated.
 I have the code for that still in a branch.
 The numbers could be textures of the billboards.
-That images could become big if we resort to high resolution, in case of low resolution the large board could reveal pixelation of the texture.
+The images could become big if we resort to high resolution, in case of low resolution the large board could reveal pixelation of the texture.
 But one 3D board geometry could act as any sign: we could just replace the textures.

 Unfortunately that didn’t work.
 Nothing showed up, and I’m not sure if it was due to the giant texture resolution or not.
 I almost got stuck so to get that part of the job done, I learned Blender within extremely minimal time and I developed each board 1-by-1.
 Each board has its own number as a 3D extruded object on it: a red board with a white number so it’d be very visible.
 The downside of this way is two fold: a.)
 I need to design every board in Blender and that wouldn’t scale for a bigger building well (see that I needed to generate an sfa and sfb for each and every board: Model directory). b.)
 The extruded numbers can pose 3D computation pressure if their tessellation is too refined (in layman terms if the curves of the number 3 for example are segmented into too many sections).
 In any case I got this part of the job done.